Photo above: Dented varnish repaired with G/5 Five minute adhesive. The repair area is quite difficult to detect.

-When you’ve completed a coating task using a 801 Roller Frame and 800 Roller Cover, what next?
-The roller frame is reusable.
-But if you leave it resting in the pan while the residual epoxy cures, you‘ll probably ruin both the reusable pan and the roller frame.
-If you lay the roller and frame on a work bench, it will be stuck there the next day.
+When you’ve completed a coating task using an 801 Roller Frame and 800 Roller Cover, what next?
+The frame is reusable.
+But if you leave it resting in the pan while the residual epoxy cures, you‘ll probably ruin both the reusable pan and the frame.
+If you lay the roller and frame on a workbench, it will be stuck there the next day.
+Here is a simple solution to this problem that will allow you to reuse your frame again and again.

 Cover Photo: Top image – First GBI crew building GOLDEN DAZY in the early ’70s.
 Bottom image – The Gougeon Brothers, Inc. team in 2008.